alexeymasasin/alexeymasasin/README.md

 <details>
   <summary>More about me</summary>
   <br>
   <p>In addition to all of the above, in my free time from programming I am an amateur musician, film buff and video-gamer.
-Feel free to hit me up for any reason, I'm a friendly person :)</p>
+Feel free to hit me up for any reason, I'm a very friendly person :)</p>
 </details>

 <details>